 While developing countries are advocating for, diversifying to and investing in Agriculture for food security and job creation, developed countries are moving food production from farms to laboratories.
 “Laboratory!”
 Someone in Africa would scream.
 Yes, laboratory, thanks to food biotechnology, a field African countries haven’t gotten a grip on yet.
-In short biotechnology is not getting enough support from the continent due to religious and cultural believes.
+In short, biotechnology is not getting enough support from the continent.

 Developed countries are the highest emitter of Greenhouse gases, gases responsible for global warming, and are taking steps to reduce the emission of these gasses to the atmosphere.
 To do so they must cut down activities that produce greenhouse gases by turning to relying on a novel type of agriculture – Cellular Agriculture.